maosltr/IoT-basic-examples/readme.rst

 Examples backlog
 ****************

-- Subscribing to data in a polling mode (done)
+- Subscribing to data in a polling mode (👍)
 - Subscribing to data in a listening mode (in progress ...)
 - Waitsets (in progress ...)
 - Implemenation of QoS